Visit of George IV to Scotland: The visit

 Heavy rain returned on Thursday 22 August as a Grand Procession went from Holyrood to Edinburgh Castle.
-The procession and the King's closed carriage went up a Royal Mile flanked by colourful bunting and densely packed cheering crowds obscured by their umbrellas.
+The procession and the King's closed carriage went up the Royal Mile flanked by colourful bunting and densely packed cheering crowds obscured by their umbrellas.
 At the castle, the king climbed out onto the battlements of the Half Moon Battery to wave his cocked hat to continuing "huzzas" from the crowd for fifteen minutes, reportedly saying "Good God!
 What a fine sight.
 I had no conception there was such a fine scene in the world; and to find it in my own dominions; and the people are as beautiful and as extraordinary as the scene." and "Rain?
 I feel no rain.
 Never mind, I must cheer the people."
 He had not been used to this kind of reception.

 On Friday, 23 August, a review of 3,000 volunteer cavalrymen was held on Portobello sands.
 The king was also to honour the Clans including a contingent from the Celtic Society of Edinburgh.
 Though disappointingly his review ended before reaching them, the Highlanders took part in the Grand March Past then were cheered by the crowds as they marched back to Edinburgh.
-That evening, George appeared at the Peers' Grand Ball wearing a field marshal's uniform as earlier in the day rather than the anticipated kilt, and sat to enjoy watching the Scottish country dancing and the splendour of the belted plaids worn by the men.
-He left before midnight, but the Ball continued with increasing spirit until past one in the morning.
+That evening, George appeared at the Peers' Grand Ball wearing a field marshal's uniform as earlier in the day rather than the anticipated kilt.
+The Peers’ Ball was a formal occasion with court dress worn predominantly, though some gentlemen chose either Highland attire or military uniform.
+The ladies were mostly in white dresses.
+The Ball started with the anthem as soon as the King entered the Ballroom, followed by a reel and then a country dance.
+Lady Anne Scott together with her sister Isabel, daughters of the 4th Duke of Buccleuch, "danced the reels famously’’.
+Another reel was performed at the bottom of the ballroom by a set consisted of two older gentlemen, one of whom was a Highlander, and both "jumped and capered so and made all sorts of such strange antics" which "his Majesty seems to witness with much pleasure."
+The music was played by the Assembly Rooms band led by Nathaniel Gow.
+The performance of the reels gave the King the most delight.
+More dancing took place in the Second Ballroom where fashionable at the time European dances were performed such as Quadrilles and Waltzes.
+Contemporaries complained that the Assembly Rooms were too hot and crowded for dancing and described the Ball as being "not in fact a dancing Ball".
 The Assembly Rooms had been theatrically transformed by William Henry Murray, and the occasion was hailed as a triumph for him.